Sanglorian/orcus/Orcus Monsters - current.md

 <span style='height: 25px; width: 25px; background-color: #fff; border: 1.25px solid #000; border-radius: 50%; display:inline-block;'>⚔️</span> **Bite** (standard, at-will)
 +16 vs. AC; 2d6+6 damage, and the target is grappled (until escape).
  ⚔️ **Feed** (standard, at-will) ● Healing, Necrotic
 Grappled target only; +14 vs. Fortitude; 4d6+3 necrotic damage, the target loses 2 healing surges, and the greater wolf-goblin regains 10 hit points.
-If a target is reduced to 0 hit points in this fashion, the greater wolf-goblin gains a cumulative +2 bonus to attack rolls, damage rolls, and all
+If a target is reduced to 0 hit points in this fashion, the greater wolf-goblin gains a cumulative +2 bonus to attack rolls, damage rolls, and all defenses until the end of the encounter.
  💥 **Howl of the Damned** (standard, refresh 5, 6) ● Fear, Psychic
 Near blast 5; +12 vs. Will; 4d6+4 psychic damage, and the target is dazed and weakened (save ends both).
  **Shifting Shapechange** (minor, once a round) ● Polymorph